Board and Ambassadors

 Global EVP Commercial Operations and Production

-Jude Kelly is Artistic Director of Southbank Centre.
-She founded Solent People's Theatre, ran Battersea Arts Centre and was the founding director of West Yorkshire Playhouse.
+Jude Kelly is the founder of Women of the World.
+She also founded Solent People's Theatre, ran Battersea Arts Centre and was the founding director of West Yorkshire Playhouse.
 In 1997, Jude was awarded an OBE and in 2015 she was made a CBE.
 She was also the Artistic Director of Southbank Centre, moving on to focus on WOW in 2018.

 Karen is UK Country Manager of WPP and Chairwoman of MediaCom, the UK’s largest media agency.
 She started the first ever Government-backed Apprentice scheme in the sector and was awarded an OBE in 2014.
 She is also an external advisor to the Civil Service and a Business Ambassador to the Department of International Trade for No.10.

 Nigel Carrington has been Vice-Chancellor of University of the Arts London (UAL) since 2008.
 He also holds non-executive positions in the public and charitable sectors, including Chairman of the Henry Moore Foundation.
 He is a member of the Board of Universities UK.